Easy Brussels Sprouts – the best garlic bacon Brussels Sprouts

 Everyone should try my Easy Brussels Sprouts with Bacon and garlic at least once because that is all it will take for you to want to make them again.

 These Brussels Sprouts with garlic and bacon are my go-to way to cook Brussels Sprouts for Christmas… and all year long too.
 Adding garlic to the Bacon Brussels Sprouts add extra flavour and bite to the dish.
 Bring on the bacon garlic sprouts!

 Half my family love them.
 Half my family hate them.
 Brussels Sprouts are definitely a topic of discussion every Christmas.
 I love them, I think they taste like leeks and have that really earthy healthy taste.

 This is the way my grandmother taught me and I think they are tasty and easy to make.
-I give you my Quick Brussels Sprouts recipe.
+I give you my Quick Easy bacon Brussels Sprouts recipe.
 This quick Brussels Sprouts dish so simple to make and will be your go to dish each Christmas.

 Make-ahead Brussels Sprouts